xarray-contrib/pint-xarray/blogpost.md

     time     float64 200.0
 ```
 Observe how the `.pint.sel` operation has first converted 200 milliseconds to 0.2 seconds, before finding the distance value that occurs at a time position of 0.2 seconds.
-This wrapping is necessary for any operation which needs to be aware of the units of the coordinates of the dataarray, such as `.integrate`:
+This wrapping is necessary for any operation which needs to be aware of the units of a dimension coordinate of the dataarray.

 ## CF-compliant units for geosciences with cf-xarray